 Don't Worry about Connecting to Your Computer.

-The AX-DSP has a USB port on it for updating the firmware but as of the writing of this article there are no reasons to use the USB port or eve connect to a PC.
-All of the setting will be done via Bluetooth with your smartphone or tablet.
+The AX-DSP has a USB port on it for updating the firmware but as of the writing of this article there are no reasons to use the USB port or ever connect to a PC.
+All of the settings will be done via Bluetooth with your smartphone or tablet.

 Don't worry about selecting a vehicle in the app or obtaining a vehicle T harness. none of this applies to Harley applications.
 Leave the vehicle selection blank.